brootaylor/brootaylor-v2/src/_content/bookmarks/i-completely-ignored-the-front-end-development-scene-for-6-months-it-was-fine.md

 Thank you Rachel for writing this.

 An important reminder that you can take time off &mdash; even extended time off &mdash; from the fast-moving frontend world and still come back and be alright.

+> What I’ve learnt through experience is that **the number of languages I’ve learned or the specific frameworks I’ve gained experience with matters very little.
+What actually matters is my ability to up-skill quickly and effectively**.
+My success so far has nothing to do with the fact I know React instead of Vue, or have experience with AWS and not Azure.
+What has contributed to my success is the willingness to learn new tools as the need arises.